 - 1900 – Ip Man would have been about 7 years old during the Boxer Rebellion.

-- 1912 – About this time he moves to Hong Kong to study.
-And all around him this took place: the fall of the Qing Dynasty and rise of the Republic of China and Kuomintang (KMT) led by President Sun Yat Sen, China’s first elected government.
+- 1912 – About this time, he moves to Hong Kong to study.
+And all around him, this took place: the fall of the Qing Dynasty and the rise of the Republic of China and Kuomintang (KMT) led by President Sun Yat Sen, China’s first elected government.

 - 1916 – This turmoil led to China’s Warlord era.
-During the turmoil many power vacuums opened across the county in which numerous military leaders sought to fill and claim as their own private dominion.
+During the turmoil, many power vacuums opened across the county, which numerous military leaders sought to fill and claim as their own private dominion.

 - 1921 – The Communist Party of China gets founded as a populist response to the mess China has been stuck in over the previous decades.

-- 1927 – The KMT and Communist realize they don’t see eye-to-eye and throw the country into a Chinese Civil War.
+- 1927 – The KMT and Communists realize they don’t see eye-to-eye and throw the country into a Chinese Civil War.

 - 1931 – Imperialist Japan invades China, first taking over Manchuria in the north.